The Mortgage Process

 Here is a “play-by-play” of how a typical mortgage application and approval process works.

-Discuss with one of our Massachusetts or Rhode Island licensed experienced mortgage officers your goals.
-We’ll ask several questions and review various scenarios to determine your best options.
+For our initial conversation, we will ask several questions and review various scenarios to determine your best options.
 Think of this as taking a financial snapshot.
 It’s a starting point.

 Once we identify the best course of action, we will issue you a Loan Prequalification Certificate that is usually needed when making an offer on a home.
 We’ll also discuss the merits of obtaining a formal loan approval certificate.